isabella232/media-analytics.en-1/help/sdk-implement/track-qos/track-qos-roku.md

 ## Implemement QOS

-1. Identify when the bitrate changes during media playback and create the `MediaObject` instance using the QoS information.
+1. Identify when the bitrate changes during media playback, and use the `mediaUpdateQoS` API to update the QoS info on the media SDK.

     QoSObject variables:

     >[!TIP]
     >
-    >These variables are only required if you are planning to track QoS.
+    >These variables are only required if you are tracking QoS.

     | Variable | Description | Required |
     | --- | --- | :---: |